scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 ## IV.
 The Remediation Transfer Function

 "Why don't organizations fix things everybody knows are broken?" is a question that feels like it has an answer and does not.
 It invites villains -- the coward, the bean-counter, the manager who shot the messenger -- and villains are comforting because they are, in principle, replaceable.
-The GUM does not permit this comfort.
-Its whole method is to assume everyone in the system is behaving rationally with respect to their local instruments and to ask what the *system* does anyway.
+The GUM does not require this comfort.
+Its stronger claim is that the same pathology can emerge even when everyone in the system behaves rationally with respect to their local instruments.

+For the purposes of the transfer function, this is a **Blamelessness Assumption**, not a certification of innocence.
+Direct attribution of intent introduces a sufficiently large attenuation term that the remediation proposal may fail to propagate beyond the layer being described.
+We therefore preserve executive plausible deniability as a boundary condition, allowing the organizational signal to remain nonzero long enough to complete the analysis.
+Readers possessing contrary empirical observations may treat them as additional forcing terms.

 There is also a debt to pay to the original model.
 GUM 1.0 gives technical debt an explicit equation of motion,